typhoonworks/lotus/guides/schema-introspection.md

 - Inspect table structure and column information
 - Get table statistics like row counts
 - Work with multi-schema PostgreSQL databases
-- Support both PostgreSQL and SQLite databases
+- Support PostgreSQL, MySQL, and SQLite databases

 All Schema functions respect the configured table visibility rules, ensuring you only see tables you're allowed to access.